SuperOfficeDocs/superoffice-docs/release-notes/10.1/index.md

 ---
-title: What’s new in SuperOffice 10.1
+title: What's new in SuperOffice 10.1
 uid: release-notes-10.1
 description: Release notes.
-What’s new in SuperOffice 10.1
+What's new in SuperOffice 10.1
 author: SuperOffice AS – Research and Development so.date: 04.04.2022
 keywords: